sdvickers98/markdown-toc/README.md

 In other words, you don't want to skip from an h1 to h3 or h4, or skip from an h2 to h4.
 When going from a smaller header size to a larger one, this doesn't matter.

-Because of this, your first header must be an h1.
+Because of this, your first header should be an h1.

 Here's an example of a header layout that would work well with the script (of course, you wouldn't want any headers with the same name to avoid confusing the ToC):